 Both techniques work but inbound marketing usually has a lower cost per lead or sale.
 Most companies I work with do a blend of both techniques to build awareness, educate and increase sales.
 Sometimes you’ll see “experts” preaching about inbound so much and try and convince you that there isn’t any value in outbound techniques anymore.
 I believe this to be total B.S.!

 Just check these ads for a Google search for “marketing automation.”

-Even the posterchild of inbound marketing Hubspot buys ads on Outbrain to distribute their content (a very smart idea if you aren’t already doing it, reach out to me if you need help getting started.)
+Even the posterchild of inbound marketing Hubspot buys ads on Outbrain to distribute their content (a very smart idea if you aren’t already doing it.)

 Inbound marketing works, it’s a great strategy.
 Just remember that outbound marketing still works as well and been perfected over the last 100 years.
 When you’re coming up with a marketing strategy, you’ll want to do a blend of the two.
 Remember, always test new placements, creatives and strategies.
 Don’t be afraid of doing something different!